worthingtonjg/Sort2019/Blazor/Readme.md

 }
 ```

-Explain code - routing and disposing specifically
+- Explain code - routing and disposing specifically
-**Build and run**
+- **Build and run**
-Click Track Button
+- Click Track Button

 *******************************************************************
-TODO: show more details
+- Point out the TODO: show more details
-Notice we want to show the order details, we will build another component for that
+- Notice we want to show the order details, we will build another component for that

-Create OrderReview.razor in the shared folder
+- Create OrderReview.razor in the shared folder

 ----------------- OrderReview.razor -----------------------
 ```